 - The YLD has created a Supervised Practice Program webpage where potential supervising attorneys can sign up and be found by bar applicants.
 The attorneys are listed by geographical area and practice area, so that bar applicants can contact them and participate in the new program.
 Read about the Supreme Court order creating the program here.

 - The Labor and Employment Section recommends this Florida Department of Employment Opportunity resource for unemployment claims.
 There is also this page for employers.

-- Florida Bar staff are monitoring and responding to email and voice mail and these call centers are open: LegalFuel, Membership Services, Ethics Hotline, Attorney Consumer Assistance, Lawyer Referral Service, CLE Reporting.
+- Florida Bar staff are monitoring and responding to email and voice mail and call centers are open, such as: LegalFuel, Membership Services, Ethics Hotline, Attorney Consumer Assistance, Lawyer Referral Service, CLE Reporting.
 Phone numbers and a general contact email for each can be found on the Bar’s “Contact Us” page.
 All Florida Bar offices remain closed to the public due to continued concerns about COVID-19.

 - The Bar’s Ethics Hotline remains available from 9 a.m. until 5 p.m.
 Monday through Friday.
 This service is reserved for members of the bar in good standing.
 Take a look at the Aug.
 26 article from the Ethics Department on client communications.